The Piqua Arts Council is dedicated to making the arts accessible to our community through education, support and presentation.

 - High Professional Standards

-- Inclusion of a Diverse Population
+- Inclusion of a Comprehensive Population

-- Equitable Payment of Artists
+- Impartial Payment of Artists

 - Recognition of Volunteers and Supporters